19 Career Options After Learning Japanese

 Being an interpreter, thus, is the best way to keep those language guns blazing.

-Becoming a Japanese interpreter broadens their career scope, including working with the government or a multinational company.
+Becoming a Japanese interpreter broadens one’s career scope, including opportunities to work with the government or a multinational company.

 3. Media and subtitle-related work